 Your introduction to the world will often be your website, so your copy needs to be clean.
 Websites that have glaring grammar or spelling errors are more likely to put off potential customers.
 Use a grammar guide or a good proofreading service to make sure that doesn’t happen.

 Lack of planning

 Starting a business isn’t all about the short term, you need to be thinking into the future too.
 Start-ups that fail, fail because they haven’t been able to sustain themselves through the long term.
 Plans may turn out to be useless but planning is indispensable.
 Create a detailed project plan (Microsoft Project, Oracle Primavera, Wrike are the most obvious choices) and deliver it to your team for feedback at least once a week so everyone can be updated about how the project is progressing.

 Time management is also a huge factor in why some start-ups fail.
 If you’re focusing on smaller details, you won’t see the bigger picture.
 Think about what really needs your attention and what can have less time dedicated to it.

 Of course, if you want to get noticed you’re going to have to push yourselves.
 No one’s going to sweep you off your feet and offer you a deal, so you need to get out there and get it.
 Don’t be afraid to tell the right people why you’re just so awesome, and you’ll find that your business will be a runaway success.

 Now that you know the potential pitfalls, it’s time to plan around them so you don’t fall in.
 All it takes is some time and thought, and of course some old-fashioned hard work.
 Everyone has to start somewhere, so make sure your business has the best start in life it possibly can.

 About the author

-Mary Walton is a professional writer from UK dissertation service.
-Being educational consultant she understands what students need to help them achieve higher grades.
+Mary Walton is a professional writer from the UK dissertation service.
+Being an educational consultant she understands what students need to help them achieve higher grades.